PelleLille/hsl-docs/functions.rst

   Returns true if the type of n is a number.

   :param any n: the input
   :return: the result
   :rtype: boolean

+.. function:: is_object(o)

+  Returns true if the type of o is an object.

+  :param any o: the input
+  :return: the result
+  :rtype: boolean